A numerically stable communication-avoiding s-step GMRES algorithm: Results on numerical stability

 \subsubsection{Diagonal matrix}

 To demonstrate the stability and convergence of the algorithm, we first use a diagonal matrix of size $N=10^4$ with evenly distributed eigenvalues in $(0.1, 10)$.
 The initial step size is $s_0 = 10$.
-The top sub-figure in \cref{fig:diagonalmatrix} shows the relative residual and LOO error for both the standard GMRES and the adaptive $s$-step GMRES algorithm (with a monomial basis).
+The top sub-figure in \Cref{fig:diagonalmatrix} shows the relative residual and LOO error for both the standard GMRES and the adaptive $s$-step GMRES algorithm (with a monomial basis).
+Here, the relative residual curves start close to 1 and gradually decrease as the solutions converge, whereas the LOO curves start close to machine epsilon and increase at different rates depending on the orthogonalization scheme in the algorithm.
 The convergence of the adaptive algorithm is in good agreement with the GMRES baseline.
 The LOO of GMRES increases gradually due to the Modified Gram-Schmidt (MGS) orthogonalization used in the standard Arnoldi procedure.
 The LOO error of the proposed algorithm stays at $O(\epsilon)$.
 Note that the LOO error associated with BCGS2 with CholQR for the same matrix and monomial basis was also analyzed in Fig.~5 of~\cite{carson2022block}.
 Their numerical experiments show a significantly higher LOO error because the authors chose a constant step size of $s=10$, which is above the stability limit of the QR scheme.
-The lower left sub-figure in \cref{fig:diagonalmatrix} shows the block size at each iteration.
+The lower left sub-figure in \Cref{fig:diagonalmatrix} shows the block size at each iteration.
 The larger the block size, the fewer block iterations are used for the same number of iterations.
 Therefore, the ``area under the graph'' for the block size plot indicates the amount of potential communication savings.
 With an initial user-defined step size of $s_0=10$, the algorithm adapted the step size to $s=6$.
-If we plot the incremental condition number growth of the triangular matrix (i.e., $R_{1:j,1:j}$ in \cref{alg:pcholICE}) for the first partial CholQR instance in the first block iteration, we also observe that $\kappa(R_{1:j,1:j}) > O(\epsilon^{-1/2})$ after $s=6$, indicating that larger value of $s$ would become unstable for intra-orthogonalization.
+If we plot the incremental condition number growth of the triangular matrix (i.e., $R_{1:j,1:j}$ in \Cref{alg:pcholICE}) for the first partial CholQR instance in the first block iteration, we also observe that $\kappa(R_{1:j,1:j}) > O(\epsilon^{-1/2})$ after $s=6$, indicating that larger value of $s$ would become unstable for intra-orthogonalization.
 Therefore, the algorithm has to truncate the generated Krylov basis matrix down to $s=6$ at the first block iteration and continue with this step size to maintain stability in the orthogonalization process.
-We also point out that in \cref{fig:diagonalmatrix}, ICE gives reasonably accurate estimates of the incremental condition number compared to the more expensive SVD decomposition.
+We also point out that in \Cref{fig:diagonalmatrix}, ICE gives reasonably accurate estimates of the incremental condition number compared to the more expensive SVD decomposition.
 In general, we find that $\Omega = 10^7$ is usually sufficient to bound the condition number in double precision arithmetic.